reactivepixel/Dev-Jam-Pitching/README.md

 - Look beyond skills to personality and enthusiasm
 - Team chemistry matters in a jam

-> Example: “Are they excited and willing to crunch with us?”
+> Example: Are they excited and willing to crunch with us?

 ---